Clever/quest/README.md

 ## Super simple to use

-Quest is designed to be the simplest way possible to make http calls, as well as being a drop-in replacement for the popular `request` library.
+Quest is the simplest way to make http calls, as well as a drop-in replacement for the popular `request` library.
 It supports HTTPS and follows redirects by default.

 ```coffeescript
 quest = require 'quest'